jackdoe/godzilla/README.md

     ctx.Redirect("http://golang.org")

 func (this *Context) Render(extra ...string)
+    renders a template, if the template name starts with os.PathSeparator it is rendered with absolute path otherwise it is appended to Views
+    WARNING: all template names are converted to lower case example

+    ctx.Render("show") // -> ./v/show.html (Views + "show" + ".html")
+    ctx.Render("/tmp/show") // -> /tmp/show.html ("/tmp/show" + ".html")

+    if left without arguments (ctx.Render()) it takes the package_name.function_name and renders
+    v/package_name/function.templateExt so for example if we have package gallery with function Album() and we have ctx.Render() inside it it will render Views + /gallery/ + album + TemplateExt (default:
+    ./v/gallery/album.html)

 func (this *Context) Replace(table string, input map[string]interface{}) (int64, error)
     POC: bad performance updates database fields based on map's keys - every